camunda/camunda-docs-manual/content/reference/rest/job-definition/put-activate-suspend-by-proc-def-id.md

   </tr>
   <tr>
     <td>executionDate</td>
     <td>The date on which all job definitions with the given process definition id will be activated or suspended.
 If null, the suspension state of all job definitions with the given process definition id is updated immediately.
-The date must have the format <code>yyyy-MM-dd'T'HH:mm:ss</code>, e.g., <code>2013-01-23T14:42:45</code>.</td>
+By default*, the date must have the format <code>yyyy-MM-dd'T'HH:mm:ss.SSSZ</code>, e.g., <code>2013-01-23T14:42:45.000+0200</code>.</td>
   </tr>
 </table>

+\* For further information, please see the <a href="{{< relref "reference/rest/overview/date-format.md" >}}"> documentation</a>.

 # Result